-It is anticipated that interviews will take place via Microsoft Teams or in person on 9 May 2025 and we will inform you of the outcome of your application prior to this date.
+It is anticipated that interviews will take place via Microsoft Teams on 2 July 2025 and we will inform you of the outcome of your application prior to this date.

 Candidates should note that travel and incidental expenses incurred in attending an in-person interview will not be reimbursed.